 - Hold each foot with a yoga strap looped around the middle arch of each foot.

-- Start on your back with your knees drawn in towards your chest.
+- Start on your back with your knees drawn in toward your chest.

 - Grab hold of the pinky toe sides of your feet, with your elbows on the inside of your knees.